 - As an outcome of this Trade war, even if the factories of the corresponding companies relocates to nearby countries, Singapore still would benefit indirectly if the companies’ head offices are set up here in Singapore too.

-- Ministry of Manpower highlighted, that the labour market is still doing well under this trade war pressure.
+- Ministry of Manpower highlighted, that the labor market is still doing well under this trade war pressure.
 Total employment is expected to improve further this year and Wages are also rising.

 - Economists have pointed out that, since Singapore trades in diversified sectors and have a strong trading network, it will help the companies to acquire new opportunities, alternative suppliers and demand markets.